j3k0/ganomede-usermeta/README.md

 Retrieve `public`, `protected` and `private` keys for a user with login token equal `:token`.
 Make `:token` be `"API_SECRET.${userId}"` to retrieve fields up to `internal`.

-Missing fields and those you are not allowed to read will be omitted (as opposed to being HTTP error).
+Missing or unknown keys, and those you are not allowed to read will be omitted (as opposed to being HTTP error).

 ### response [200] OK (application/json)